Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: The SIMP model

-Note that $\rho$ only appears in the optimization problem \cref{complianceopt}--\cref{eq:rhoconstraints} in the box and volume constraints as well as the regularization term $\mR$.
-However, by assumption \labelcref{ass:filtering-box}, $0 \leq \rho \leq 1$ a.e.~implies that $0 \leq F(\rho) \leq 1$.
-If $\mR(\rho) = 0$, \cref{cto} is equivalent to
+Note that $\rho$ only appears in the optimization problem \cref{complianceopt}--\cref{eq:rhoconstraints} in the box and volume constraints as well as the $W^{1,p}$-type penalty term $\mR$.
+Moreover, by assumption \labelcref{ass:filtering-box}, $0 \leq \rho \leq 1$ a.e.~implies that $0 \leq F(\rho) \leq 1$.
+If $\mR(\rho) = 0$ (no $W^{1,p}$-type penalty, but a density filter is applied) then \cref{cto} may be recast as

 where $\tilde{J}(\vu,\frho) = J(\vu,\rho)$ and $\tilde{a}(\vu,\vv; \frho) = a(\vu,\vv; \rho)$.